JustASideQuestNPC/UNBUGGABLE/README.md

 ## allowTopLaneCopMashes
 Whether to allow placing cop mashes on the top lane.
 In-game, cop mashes are always on the bottom lane, regardless of what lane they were actually placed in.

+## showFreestyleSubNotesWhilePlacing
+If true, freestyle notes appear smaller in the note viewer if they will be subnotes of another freestyle note in-game.

 ## beatSnaps
 A list of every value that the chart editor can snap to.
 For some reason, the official editor